hypcn/fava/README.md

 Core

 - server WS API
-- server serve web page (different endpoints, API is default)
+- server serves web page (at "/", api is at "/api")
 - define auth requirements
   - implement them
   - unauthenticated should *not* be the default
 - ? file preview thumbnails?
 - streams to manage large files, and moving between locations
+- cache headers, etag, etc.

 client library